9 Different Types of Grasshoppers

 They are considered short-horned grasshoppers from a scientific standpoint.
 Their migrations are massive and can have significant impacts.

-In fact, these different types of grasshoppers cross continents during spring and fall, numbering in the billions.
+These different grasshoppers cross continents during spring and fall, numbering in the billions.

 The scale of their migration can even influence weather patterns, leading to rainfall and potentially causing tornadoes in certain areas.